LLM Agents for Interactive Exploration of Historical Cadastre Data: Framework and Application to Venice: Discussion

 \section{Discussion}

-Our experimental results reveal several key insights about the application of LLMs for historical cadastral analysis.
-First, when comparing the performance of specialized SQL and general-purpose Python agents on structured queries, we find remarkably similar capabilities, with a unigram overlap score of 0.85 for the text-to-Python agent on the questions from Section~\ref{sec:browsing}.
-This suggests that the Python-based approach, while more versatile, does not compromise accuracy on straightforward cadastral queries, offering a potential "one-size-fits-all" solution for various analytical needs.
+Our results provide several insights into the use of LLM-based text-to-program systems for historical cadastral analysis.
+First, when applied to structured queries, specialized SQL and general-purpose coding agents achieve comparable accuracy: the coding agent reaches a unigram overlap of 0.85 on browsing questions, indicating that its greater versatility does not come at the expense of precision.
+This suggests that a single Python coding agent pipeline could address both simple and complex queries, offering a unified solution for heterogeneous analytical needs.

-A fundamental advantage of our text-to-program framework lies in its inherent interpretability and verifiability.
-By generating executable code rather than direct natural language responses, the system produces solutions that can be traced back to source data, effectively minimizing the risk of hallucinations that often plague LLM applications.
-Each query result is anchored in specific cadastral records, allowing researchers to verify the exact data points contributing to any conclusion.
-Furthermore, the generated programs serve as transparent reasoning traces, where analytical assumptions and methodological choices are explicitly encoded in the syntax and logic of the code.
-Our comparative analysis between GPT-4~\cite{openai2024gpt4technicalreport} and LLama-70B~\cite{grattafiori2024llama3herdmodels}, detailed in Supplementary Section~\ref{supplsec:llama_results}, reveals a substantial performance gap between closed-source and open-source models.
-This difference highlights the current limitations of freely available models for complex historical analysis, though rapid advances in open-source LLMs suggest this gap may narrow in the future.
-A notable strength of our approach is its city-agnostic nature.
-While demonstrated on Venetian cadastres, the framework can be readily adapted to any urban area with digitized historical records, requiring only minimal adjustments to accommodate different data structures and local contextual requirements.
+A central advantage of the proposed framework is its interpretability.
+By producing executable code rather than direct natural language answers, the system anchors every result in the source data, reducing the risk of unsupported inferences.
+The generated programs act as transparent reasoning traces in which analytical assumptions and methodological choices are explicitly encoded.
+Our comparison of GPT-4~\cite{openai2024gpt4technicalreport} and Llama-3~70B~\cite{grattafiori2024llama3herdmodels} (Figure~\ref{fig:gptvsllama}) shows a substantial performance gap, largely attributable to differences in query interpretation rather than code generation.
+While this underscores current limitations of open-source LLMs for complex historical analysis, rapid progress in the field suggests the gap may narrow.
+The framework is also city-agnostic: although demonstrated on Venetian cadastres, it can be adapted to other urban contexts with digitized records, requiring only minor schema and context adjustments.\\